MrDe6u9/Balajidryfruit/README.md

 Go to the website :
 https://mrde6u9.github.io/Balajidryfruit/

-This is just a project , trying to handson on web development
+This is just a project , trying to hands-on on web development.